Stream valley

 What happens in the stream valley?

-How does this relate to De Onlanden?
+What does this have to do with De Onlanden?